entuland/wesh/README.md

         },
     }

-Have a look at "wool-72.png" to see where each color goes, or use the included [textures-72.xcf](/textures/textures-72.xcf) file (GIMP format) which has layers for adding the borders as well.
+Have a look at `wool-72.png` to see where each color goes, or use the included [textures-72.xcf](/textures/textures-72.xcf) file (GIMP format) which has layers for adding the borders as well.

-You can as well override any property you would normally pass to node_register(), such as "walkable", "groups", "collision_box", "selection_box" and so forth.
-The only property that doesn't get really overridden but just "mangled" according to the variants is the "description" one.
-You shouldn't even be overriding "tiles" cause they will be built according to the "variants" property (which is specific to this mod).
+You can as well override any property you would normally pass to node_register(), such as `walkable`, `groups`, `collision_box`, `selection_box` and so forth.
+The only property that doesn't get really overridden but just _mangled_ according to the variants is the `description` one.
+You shouldn't even be overriding `tiles` cause they will be built according to the `variants` property (property which is specific to this mod's `.obj.dat` files).

 A couple considerations:
 - the bottom-right transparent area never gets used
-- the used texture for each face will actually be a bit smaller (in the "wool-72.png" file the squares are 18 pixels in side, but the texture will only use a 16x16 square inside of it)
+- the used texture for each face will actually be a bit smaller (in the `wool-72.png` file the squares are 18 pixels in side, but the texture will only use a 16x16 square inside of it)
 - you're not forced to use any particular size for your texture as long as it's square (I guess, let me know if you find any problems)

 # Changing default colors assigned to nodes

 The file [default.nodecolors.conf](/default.nodecolors.conf) contains the `modname:nodename = color` associations for all the nodes that get loaded in a minetest_game world.
-This file will be copied over to `nodecolors.conf` at startup (if no such file exists); in `nodecolors.conf` you're free to alter existing colors and to add new nodes, just make sure you stick to wool colors cause any invalid color will be replaced by "air".
+This file will be copied over to `nodecolors.conf` at startup (if no such file exists); in `nodecolors.conf` you're free to alter existing colors and to add new nodes, just make sure you stick to wool colors cause any invalid color will be replaced by `air`.
 Do not store your changes into `default.nodecolors.conf` cause it will be overwritten updating the mod (and it wouldn't get used anyway if a `nodecolors.conf` file is there at all).